SeaOptative/Google-Data-Analytics-Cert-Cyclistic-Case-Study/cyclistic_case_study/complete_analysis.md

 ## Introduction

  Chicago-based Cyclistic is a bike-share firm that provides full-access annual subscriptions and single-ride passes.
-A significant percentage of riders are casual users who buy single-ride or day passes, even though yearly members offer a more reliable source of income.
+A significant percentage of riders are casual users who buy single-ride or day passes, even though yearly memberships offer a more reliable source of income.
 The primary business goal is to increase annual memberships by converting casual riders into members.

 ## Business Task and Stakeholders